Soheilp86/analogous_neural/README.md

 This repository contains code accompanying the following paper: Yoon et al 2024 "Tracking the topology of neural manifolds across populations".

+* One should first download & install <a href="https://julialang.org/downloads/">Julia</a>.
 * We recommend running the code on a compute server rather than a laptop.
-* One should first install Julia.
 * Due to the large size of data, not all data files are included in this repository.
 Please contact Iris Yoon (hyoon@wesleyan.edu) for copies of the data.

-# Install
-Download & install <a href="https://julialang.org/downloads/">Julia</a>.
+* The analogous cycles code is written in Julia.
+However, some of the preprocessing steps are done in Python.
+Each notebook clarifies which language one should use.

 # Instructions on running Jupyter notebooks
+* Download & install <a href="https://julialang.org/downloads/">Julia</a>.
-<u>It is important that one activates the virutal environment associated with this project.</u>
+* <u>It is important that one activates the virutal environment associated with this project.</u>

 ## Using Julia REPL
 * Open Julia REPL